GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ## About the Documentation (PDFs)
 The PDF tutorial in `docs/` explains:
-- The logic behind the forest agreement concept
+- The logic behind the forest agreement layer concept
 - Dataset descriptions
 - Step-by-step instructions
 - Visual examples